ClaraSmyth/rock-paper-scissors/README.md

 Update 3 - Game fully working with a UI now, still not styled at all.
 Merged rps-ui branch with the main branch.
 Will now work mostly on styling the webpage so it doesn't look so bad.

 Update 4 - Fully styled and responsive.
 Unsure if I should add color or leave it black and white, cant decide.
 Will merge with the main branch for now.

+Update 5 - Added a nice pop up to show the final game outcome.